jrflga/deckard-rs/README.md

 - **Error Handling:** We ensure robust error handling mechanisms are in place to catch interruptions (like network issues, application errors, etc.).
 On encountering an error, we save the current state before exiting or crashing.

-- **Resuming Logic:** On initiating a resume operation with replicant-rs resume --task-id 12345, the tool reads the persisted state associated with the provided task-id.
+- **Resuming Logic:** On initiating a resume operation with deckard-rs resume --task-id 12345, the tool reads the persisted state associated with the provided task-id.
 The tool then determines where the interruption occurred, such as which table was being copied and the last successfully copied row or batch.
 Resume the operation from the point of interruption, ensuring any partially copied data is handled correctly to avoid duplicates or data corruption.